Our Pupil Parliament.

 At Bligh, we are proud to have pupil representatives who promote our school vision and ethos within school and within our local community.

-Meetings are held every two weeks and the minutes distributed through out the school including directly to Mr. Markham.
+Meetings are held regularly and the minutes distributed through out the school including directly to Mr. Markham.

 Our school council aims to encourage:

 - Representation of our school ethos and values